EricPoehlsen/DeviantShow/README.md

 This program uses HTTPS encrypted requests to exchange data with the DeviantArt.com servers.

 #### Will I get into trouble using this tool?
-I honestly hope not.
-In my personal opinion using this tool is not violating the DeviantArt Terms of Service.
+If you use this tool as intended it is, so is my understanding, complient with the DeviantArt Terms of Services.
 The RSS feed is provided as a publicly available service.
 The images will only be downloaded as needed, not in bulk.
 If you do not delete the contents of the downloads folder, the images should be only downloaded once.
+This saves bandwidth for you and for DeviantArt.
 This program also does not hide it's requests to the Server in any way.
 It identifies itself as *DeviantShow RSS Reader* and *DeviantShow ImageLoader* respectively.

 #### Isn't this like using an AdBlocker?
-Yes, it does the same thing as an AdBlocker, you will not see ads.
+Yes, it does the same thing as an AdBlocker, you will not see ads when using the slideshow.
-So if you'd like to support DeviantArt financially and use this - consider getting a DeviantArt Core Membership.
+So if you'd like to support DeviantArt financially and use this tool - consider getting a DeviantArt Core Membership.

 #### Can I use the fullscreen mode on a secondary screen?